 • Permission to view App Registration details in your organization (the Application Developer role or higher)

 Haven't created your Service Principal yet?
-Follow the companion guide "How to Create and Set Up a Service Principal for MontyCloud" first.
-It walks you through creating the Service Principal, giving it the right permissions, and generating a secret.
-Come back to this guide once that's done.
+Follow the companion guide How to Create and Set Up a Service Principal for MontyCloud to understand Service Principal, right permissions, and generating a secret.

 1. Azure Tenant ID